 Mak nga tong (maltose) is malt sugar produced from starch by hydrolysis in the presence of an enzyme.
 It is less sweet than table sugar and looks very much like caramel but is thicker and stiffer.
 Maltose is often used as a sweetener for barbecue meats like Char Siu to give it a shiny lacquered glaze.

 Marmite is a sticky, salty, dark brown paste with a distinctive flavor.
 It is a concentrated yeast extract eaten as a savory spread on bread or toast.
 It can also be made into a savory hot drink by diluting it in hot water.
 In Malaysia, Marmite is sometimes mixed into congee or used as an ingredient to flavor meats and seafood.

-Shao Hsing rice wine is the preferred cooking wine in Chinese cuisine.
+Shao Hsing cooking wine is the preferred cooking wine in Chinese cuisine.
 Made of fermented rice, it is amber in color and quite aromatic.
 It is often used as an ingredient in sauces and a marinade for meats.
 It adds an unmistakable flavor and fragrance to stir fries and roasted meats.

 Tau cheow (fermented soy beans) is popularly used in Chinese cuisine.
 It is made of yellow soy beans, salt, wheat flour, and water.
 They come in two varieties – whole or ground.
 Whole fermented soy beans are often drained and mashed before use in meat, seafood, and vegetable dishes.

 Note: Images of the brands are not intended as promotion nor were they provided for by the manufacturer.
 They are only representations of the ingredient itself.